 Such a mobile fence is, of course, less stable than one made of wood or metal.
 It therefore only makes sense if your four-legged friend does not run into it with momentum.
 You should better secure a very boisterous dog in a different way.

-- BUG-FREE LOUNGING: 10 x 5 ft. full-floor screen room
+- Bug-free lounging: 10 x 5 feet full-floor screen room for an enclosed space

 What should you consider when camping with a dog?